BnMcGn/warflagger/src/faq.md

 ### Why are distributed, open standard comments important?

 OpinML is as open as the internet.
 You may choose to host your opinml comments on your own server as a feed, host them on WarFlagger or an alternate service, publish them - digitally signed - on freenet or torrents, email them to friends, or keep them private.
-WarFlagger - and its owners - are not critical to OpinML.
-It is an opinml authoring tool, hosting site and aggregator.
-If the community begins to feel that we are behaving in an unfair manner, it can create and switch to other aggregators.
-Our intent is to create a system where all parties feels that their points of view can be fairly represented, each with all of it best arguments - and their rebuttals - presented clearly.
+Our intent is to create a system where all parties feel that their points of view can be fairly represented, each with all of it best arguments - and their rebuttals - presented clearly.
+If a discussion is not completely open, you can't be sure that all points of view have been adequately represented.
+Someone may be censoring things.
+WarFlagger intends to remove this excuse: if you have the evidence, present it!

 ### How do I know that WarFlagger isn't censoring stuff?

 You don't, on our say so.
 Some things, such as illegal or pornographic material, we have no intention of hosting.
 If we go beyond this and interfere with legitimate discussion, we are breaking trust with the community.
-At the end of the day it is up to you, user and community, to decide whether the trust you have loaned to us should be left with us.
-If not, you should migrate.
+WarFlagger - and its owners - are not critical to OpinML discussion.
+At the end of the day it is up to you, user and community, to decide whether the trust that you have loaned to us should be left with us.
+If not, you can and should migrate.

 ### What if people post intolerant/irreverent/unkind things on WarFlagger?